Dog Owner Investigates Barking and Discovers Baby Koala Hitching a Ride on His Golden Retriever's Back

 Science backs this up, too.
 Research shows that dogs produce oxytocin, often called "the love hormone," when they engage in nurturing behavior.

-This hormonal response is similar to what human parents experience, which explains why dogs often display maternal or protective instincts toward young animals that aren't even their own species.
+This hormonal response is similar to what human parents experience, which explains why dogs often display maternal or protective instincts toward young animals that aren't even of their own species.

 So when Denni allowed that baby koala to hitch a ride without so much as a complaint, she was simply following millions of years of evolutionary programming.
 Plus, she probably just thought it was fun.

-Some fans joked that Denni is running Australia’s first koala taxi service
+Some fans joked that Denni is running Australia’s first koala taxi service.

 The internet, predictably, lost its collective mind over the photos.
 Comments ranged from heartfelt to hilarious, with people pointing out how unbothered both animals seemed by the whole arrangement.